-Detailed instructions for assembling a bike vmx.
-How to assemble a children's bike out of the box
+Detailed instructions for assembling a BMX bike.
+How to assemble a children's bike from a box

 1. Tools